Last updated on: 12/4/2018 10:32:35 AM PST

 The digitization of information offers important benefits, including instant transmission, easy searchability and broad distribution.
 But before we shred the last of the paper textbooks, let us pause and remember those old streetcars, and how great it would be if we still had them around."

-Michael Bloomberg, MBA, Mayor of New York City, said in a Mar.
-1, 2013 radio show on WOR 710 New York (transcribed at dnainfo.com):
+Michael Bloomberg, MBA, former Mayor of New York City, said in a Mar.
+1, 2013 radio show on WOR 710 New York, available at dnainfo.com:

 "The thing that worries me about tablets instead of textbooks is we think if you give a kid a computer, you solve the problem...
 When you have computers there, then there’s the pornography and the social media and the distraction of games and that sort of thing...
 I get in trouble every time I say this, but I would do anything to have better quality teachers, even if it meant bigger class size, even if it meant them standing rather than sitting...
 That’s in the end what really makes a difference.
 That human being who looks the student in the eye."

 Lee Wilson, MBA, Principal Consultant at Headway Strategies, wrote in his Feb.
-23, 2012 article "Apple's iPad Textbooks Cost 5x More Than Print" on educationbusinessblog.com:
+23, 2012 article "Apple's iPad Textbooks Cost 5x More Than Print," available at The Education Business Blog site:

 "Textbooks are a known entity, schools and publishers have developed pretty efficient mechanisms to getting teachers oriented to a new textbook.
 The iText [Apple's brand of digital textbook] adds a need to train teachers on how to incorporate the devices into their classroom practice.
 On an annual basis once a teacher has incorporated a textbook into their lesson plans there is very little fine tuning until the book changes.
 With a digital text the content should update every year requiring tweaks and updates to the teacher's plans.
 Current content is a huge advantage for the digital text and one of the prime reasons to consider moving in this direction.
 But from a budget standpoint it comes with a real cost that can't be ignored...